Nonlinear entanglement witnesses for four qubits in mutually unbiased bases: Introduction

 The other way for constructing nonlinear \emph{EW}s is based on the \emph{PPT} entangled states detection by improving the linear \emph{EW}s.
 In this approach for a given density matrix the \emph{PPT} convex region is determined by the \emph{PPT} inequalities of the density matrix.
-For some \emph{PPT} states in this region which called feasible region, the \emph{PPT} criterion is sufficient for separability.
-Then linear \emph{EW}s introduce and the non decomposability for some of them is achieved.
+For some \emph{PPT} states in this region, which called the feasible region, the \emph{PPT} criterion is sufficient for separability.
+Then linear \emph{EW}s introduce.
 Then nonlinear \emph{EW}s has been constructed from linear ones.
-This method has been applied for three qubit \emph{MUB} diagonal entangled states in \cite{RefJ:Jafarizadeh_1}, for $ 2\otimes 2 \otimes d $ bound entangled density matrices by exact convex optimization in \cite{RefJ:Jafarizadeh_2}, for general algorithm for manipulating nonlinear and linear entanglement witnesses by using exact convex optimization \cite{RefJ:Jafarizadeh_3}, and for bipartite $ N \otimes N $ systems via exact convex optimization in \cite{RefJ:Jafarizadeh_4}.
+This method has been applied for three qubits \emph{MUB} diagonal entangled states in \cite{RefJ:Jafarizadeh_1}, for $ 2\otimes 2 \otimes d $ bound entangled density matrices by exact convex optimization in \cite{RefJ:Jafarizadeh_2}, for general algorithm for manipulating nonlinear and linear entanglement witnesses by using exact convex optimization \cite{RefJ:Jafarizadeh_3}, and for bipartite $ N \otimes N $ systems via exact convex optimization in \cite{RefJ:Jafarizadeh_4}.